leiserfg/skin/README.md

 Installing
 ==========

-Install download this repo (or clone it) and just python setup.py install.
+Download this repo (or clone it) and just python setup.py install.

 Usage